 Decor

-I can hear my friends’ voice sort of coming from in front of me.
+I can hear my friends’ voice coming from in front of me.
 Never really noticed she had such a sexy, smouldering voice.
 At this point, our waiter starts telling us where the cutlery is and he tells me that he has placed a bottle of water in front of me.
 So I reach out and start feeling for a bottle.

 What an interesting experience!
 At this point, I also started to notice the music, a spanish guitar in the background and someone singing in spanish.
 Without really trying, I could really feel my hearing slowly getting more astute, even though at this point, my head was still spinning a little but I was slowly adapting to the change.